 Entry to the School & Entrance Tests

 Palmers Green High School selects girls on the grounds of ability and aptitude.
-Entry into the school is normally at 3+ into the Nursery, at 4+ into the Preparatory Department, at 7+ into the Junior Department and at 11+ into the Senior School.
-Candidates should normally reach the ages of 3+, 4+, 7+ and 11+ respectively by September 1st of the year of entry.
-We may also have occasional places at other ages, please contact the school office for details.
+Entry into the Nursery is at 3+ and girls may begin their Nursery ‘learning journey’ once they have attained 3 years of age but transfer to the Reception Class is only at the beginning of the Autumn Term.
+Entry into the Main School is usually at 4+ into the Prep Department, at 7+ into the Junior Department and at 11+ into the Senior School.
+Candidates should normally reach the ages of 4+, 7+ and 11+ respectively by September 1st of the year of entry.
+We may also have places available at other ages.
+Please contact the School Office for details.

-Most siblings join us at Palmers Green High School.
-However, admission is not automatic, and there may be occasions where we judge that a sibling is likely to thrive better in a different academic environment.
+Most female siblings join us at Palmers Green High School.
+However, admission is not automatic and there may be occasions where we judge that a sibling is likely to thrive better in a different academic environment.

-The Governors of the School are committed to equal opportunities for all, regardless of race, colour, religion, ethnic or national origin, sexual orientation, gender (except with regard to Palmers Green High School being a single sex girls’ school), age or disability.
+The School is committed to equal opportunities for all, regardless of race, religion, ethnicity, sexual orientation, sex (except with regard to Palmers Green High School being a single sex girls’ school), age, disability or social background.
+(The School provision for bursaries is outlined on page 6.)
 Any allegation of racial, sexual, religious discrimination and/or disability discrimination and any allegations of verbal or physical harassment will be treated seriously.
-Such allegations will be thoroughly and impartially investigated and may result in disciplinary action, including exclusion.
-If your child has a disability for which reasonable adjustments would be required in the admissions/entrance exam process/entry to the school or during their career, arrangements will be made to meet with parents of disabled prospective pupils to discuss any special arrangements for exams and the admissions process.
-Parents have the right to confidentiality of their child’s disability through the Data Protection Act 1998.
-They are therefore asked to complete the school’s disclaimer form which is available on request from the school office.
+Such allegations will be thoroughly and impartially investigated and may result in the use of sanctions, including exclusion.

-We welcome pupils with special educational needs, providing that our Individual Needs Department can offer them the support they require.
-We welcome pupils with physical disabilities provided that our site can cope with them.
-However, we advise parents of children with special educational needs or physical disabilities to discuss their daughter’s requirements with the School before she sits the entrance exam so that we can make adequate provision for her.
-Parents should provide a copy of an Educational Psychologists report or a medical report to support their request, for example for extra time or other special arrangements.
-We will discuss thoroughly with parents and their medical advisers the adjustments that can reasonably be made for the child if she becomes a pupil at the school.
+We welcome pupils with special educational needs and we will do all we reasonably can to provide the additional help and support they may need.
+The ability of the School to meet any additional and special needs will be determined by our Individual Needs Department.
+We welcome pupils with physical disabilities subject to being able to meet their additional needs in appropriate ways.
+We always advise parents of children with special educational needs or physical disabilities to discuss their daughter’s requirements with the School before she is assessed so that we can endeavour to make the necessary level of provision for her.
+Parents should provide a copy of an Educational Psychologist’s report or a medical report to support their request for special arrangements; for example, for extra time.
+We will discuss thoroughly with parents and their medical advisers the adjustments that can reasonably be made for the girl if she becomes a pupil at the School.